Expansion of Heathrow Airport: Greenhouse gas emissions

 Environmental objections have included that the increased emissions caused by the additional flights will add to global warming.
 They have argued that claimed economic benefits would be more than wiped out by the cost of the emissions.
 The government estimated that a third runway would generate an extra 210.8 Mt (million tons) annually, but in cost-benefits analysis costs this at £13.33 per ton using 2006 prices, giving a 2020–2080 "cost" of £2.8bn.
 This is a small fraction of the government's own official estimate of the cost of carbon, which rises from £32.90 in 2020 to £108.20 in 2080 (in 2007 prices).
 If these figures are used, the carbon cost of the third runway alone rises to £13.3bn (2006 prices), enough to wipe out the economic benefits.
 However, the British Chambers of Commerce released a report stating the economic benefits as £30 billion over the same time scale, considerably more than the carbon cost of the expansion.

-The World Development Movement has claimed that the proposed additional flights from Heathrow's third runway would emit the same amount of as the whole of Kenya.
-However, the then Transport Secretary Ruth Kelly stated that carbon emissions would not actually rise overall in the environment, since carbon trading would be used to ensure that these increases from Heathrow are offset by reductions elsewhere in the economy.
+The World Development Movement has said that the proposed additional flights from Heathrow's third runway would emit the same amount of as the whole of Kenya.
+However, the then Transport Secretary Ruth Kelly stated that carbon emissions would not rise overall in the environment, since carbon trading would be used to ensure that these increases from Heathrow were offset by reductions elsewhere in the economy.